paazmaya/WP-Member-Register/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.8.2 =
+* Released 9 February 2012
+* Grade accepts only a year too, but it is transformed to the first day of that year
+* Removal of jQuery.cluetip

 = 0.8.1 =
 * Released 8 February 2012
 * All forms are now autocomplete=on